tjnuzhangbo/deeplabv3-mobilenetv2-eca/README.md

 **Our processing:**
 - We **re-annotated the dataset**, selecting **only one type of plaque** for our segmentation task.
 - We **re-annotated the dataset**, selecting **only the lipid core plaque** for our segmentation task.
+- We **processed the original masks** to keep **only the lipid core plaques**, removing all other annotations, for our segmentation task.
 - Images and corresponding masks were resized to 512×512 pixels.
 - Training and validation splits were prepared as described in our experiments (Training: 80%, Validation: 20%).